nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### 3.2.2 Updating an item of a product : `update-item`

 #### 3.2.3 Deleting an item from a product : `delete-item`

+#### 3.2.4 Finding items that are expiring soon: `remind`

+Lists items that are expiring within a certain number of days

+Format: `remind NUMBER_OF_DAYS`

+Examples: `remind 10` lists items that are expiring 10 days from now.

 ### 3.3 Miscellaneous Commands